shervinsahba/shervinsahba.github.io/tutoring/index.md

 ### Subjects

 I specialize in applied math and physics, as well as instructing comprehensive test prep.
-Below is a list of topics where I have experience.
+Below is a list of topics where I have teaching experience.
 Reach out if there's something not on the list, so I can make a recommendation.
 Thanks!

 **Test Prep**: ACT, SAT, *SAT Subject Tests* (Mathematics 2, Chemistry, Physics), *AP Exams* (Psychology, Calculus AB, Calculus BC, Statistics, Physics 1, Physics 2, Physics C), GRE, *GRE Subject Test* (Physics)